Last Updated: September 5, 2022

 I had trouble drawing more bluebirds to my feeder, and it was frustrating because the mealworms remained untouched for several days.
-I waited for a week and moved my bird feeder from the deck to a tree in the backyard where bluebirds could see it.
+I waited for a week and moved my bluebird feeder from the deck to a tree in the backyard where bluebirds could see it.

 You should also note that bluebirds avoid the feeder if they risk frequent attacks by bully birds.
-The National Wildlife Federation proposes strategies like selective feeding by offering food suitable to bluebirds to keep away bully birds.
+The National Wildlife Federation proposes strategies like selective feeding by offering bird food suitable to bluebirds to keep away bully birds.
 Additionally, choose a feeder with a perch that can only hold the weight of bluebirds and other small birds.

 So before we get to more questions, let's watch this short video about how to attract bluebirds into your yard:

-Q: Where Should I Hang My Feeder?
+Q: Where Should I Hang My Bluebird Feeder?

 Experts suggest that a birdhouse should be in a place where they can access ease in an open area with sufficient shade.
 Avoid hanging it in places with vegetation sprayed with insecticides.